 On my previous trips to Dublin, I had walked by Trinity College many times but never ventured inside.
-I had heard that the library was a must see but just brushed it off.
+I had heard that the library was a must see even if you just have one day in Dublin but just brushed it off.
 It’s more than just a place for book lovers, the Book of Kells exhibit in Trinity College is an interesting lesson in art, history, and religion.
 And if that is not enough, the Long Room upstairs is just visually stunning and filled with so many amazing books.

 So you may be wondering what is the Book of Kells and what is so special about it?
 Well, first of all, it probably dates back to the 9th century.
 It may have been commissioned to celebrate the bicentenary of the death of St. Colum Cille who founded the monastery in Iona.
 At one point it was stolen, then later returned and for security purposes, it was sent to Dublin in 1653.
 Since there are textual errors and such ornately decorated pages, historians believe it was for altar furniture for special occasions rather than for daily use.

 You don’t get to see the Book of Kells right away.
 You first have to go through the exhibit which helps you appreciate the book.
 First, you learn about how the book was made.
 I hadn’t thought about it before but obviously, they don’t have the tools that we do now to be able to make books.
 They actually used 185 calf skins to make the pages.
 They were very resourceful and used various things such as gypsum, green clay, and indigo indigotin to get the colors that they needed.

 The exhibit also helped explain some of the symbolism in the Book of Kells.
 I really appreciated the display that explained the most celebrated page which is called Chi Rho.
 Chi Rho is the name of Christ abbreviated in Greek form.
 There are so many details on this page.
 If you look closely, in addition to the elaborate letters you can find fish, mice, cats and even an otter.